AdnanHassan2003/Task_Managment_React/README.md

 AddModal.js: A modal component that allows users to add new tasks.

 Helpers
 getRandomColors.js: A helper function to generate random colors for tasks. onDragEnd.js: A helper function to handle drag-and-drop functionality.

+Others
+Header.js: Component for the application header.
+Navbar.js: Component for the navigation bar.
+Task.js: Component representing an individual task.